lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: lowriter_watermark.png

-To leave libreoffice writer press :kbd:`Control+Q`.
+To leave LibreOffice writer press :kbd:`Control+Q`.

 Columns
 -------
 To add multiple columns to your document :menuselection:`Format --> Columns`.
 To have multiple columns in the field that says :guilabel:`Columns` and set to the number of columns you want.
 To change the spacing between the two columns change the :guilabel:`Spacing` field.
-To have a line to seperate your columns use the :guilabel:`Style` drop down menu to select the lines.
+To have a line to separate your columns use the :guilabel:`Style` drop down menu to select the lines.
 To change the color of your lines change the :guilabel:`Color` drop down menu.
 When you are done with your settings press the :guilabel:`OK` button or if you decide you do not want to make changes to columns press the :guilabel:`Cancel` button.

 .. image:: columns.png